-As compared to 2019, calls to the Port increased by 6 ships/barges overall during 2020.
-The primary driver of this increase is within the Wood pulp category, which saw a 40% increase.
-An increase also occurred in the scrap metal, which saw a 20% increase in vessels.
+As compared to 2020, calls to the Port increased by 4 ships/barges overall during 2021.
+The primary driver of this increase is within the Heavy Lift, Steel and Wood pulp categories, which saw a cumulative 11% increase.
+The other commodities stayed constant, with a slight decline in barge utilization for heavy lift / project cargo activity.

 - Scrap metal remains the highest-volume commodity in terms of tonnage by a substantial margin.
-Scrap metal represents 56% of total tonnage for the year.
-On a per vessel basis, average tonnage for scrap metal was about 25,000 tons. - Wood pulp continues to yield the second highest volume of tonnage (36% of total tonnage in 2020, up from 28% in 2019). - Although heavy lift/project cargo represents a relatively modest amount of total 2020 tonnage, 43% of all cargo-carrying ship and barge calls in 2020 fell into this category.
+Scrap metal represents 43% of total tonnage for the year.
+On a per vessel basis, average tonnage for scrap metal was about 21,000 tons. - Wood pulp continues to yield the second highest volume of tonnage (28% of total tonnage in 2021). - Although heavy lift/project cargo represents a relatively modest amount of total 2021 tonnage, 42% of all cargo-carrying ship and barge calls in 2021 fell into this category.

 • The number of longshore hours worked is one of the Port's key indicators and is discussed in detail with the Board of Commissioners monthly.
 This metric is important as it demonstrates the economic value and job opportunities created by the Port's maritime activity.
-The Port saw an increase of labor hours in 2020 due to its project tracking and efforts to diversify business and customer opportunities in an effort to offset a decline in project cargo.
+The Port saw an increase of labor hours in 2021 due to its project tracking and efforts to diversify business and customer opportunities in an effort to offset a decline in project cargo.